Chicken parts cover Tuscaloosa roadway for second time this year - NewsBreak

 TUSCALOOSA, Ala. ( WIAT ) — Some say third time’s a charm, but Tuscaloosa residents may be hoping that’s not the case for trucks spilling chicken parts on Lurleen Wallace Boulevard.

-On Monday at 10:27 a.m., the Alabama Department of Transportation tweeted that the southbound left and center lanes on Hugh Thomas Bridge in Tuscaloosa would be closed due to “a truck hauling chicken guts [that] lost its load.”Man shot in LaGrange while driving his vehicle; second shooting in 24 hours
+On Monday at 10:27 a.m., the Alabama Department of Transportation tweeted that the southbound left and center lanes on Hugh Thomas Bridge in Tuscaloosa would be closed due to “a truck hauling chicken guts [that] lost its load.”WATCH: Tutwiler Hall implodes to make way for new dormitory

 By 2:25 p.m., all lanes were cleared according to ALDOT.